-Version 6.0 / Revised May 2023
+Version 7.0 / Revised August 2024

 Ontario is Canada's second largest province, spanning three thousand kilometers across, and great distances from the Great Lakes to Hudson Bay.
 The scenery abounds with endless forests, rivers, lakes and escarpments.
-Communities range in size from mining camps and historic sites to charming small towns in scenic locations dotted across the province to the largest metropolitan city in Canada, Toronto, and Canada's capital, Ottawa.
+Communities range in size from mining camps and historic sites to towns and charming villages in scenic locations dotted across the province.
+Toronto is the is largest metropolitan city in the province.
+Ottawa is Canada's capital city.